- OUR TEAM

 Their native cultures are still evident and celebrated in the city today with festivities such as the Italian Street Festival, Greek Festival, Irish Fest, and German Fest.
 Grand buildings, such as the Madame Walker Theatre and the Athenaeum, still serve the community in much the same way as when they were built more than 100 years ago.

 With the completion of the Union Station railway hub in 1888, Indianapolis’ economy, population and reputation boomed.
 With numerous trains moving in and out of the city every day, Indianapolis was soon dubbed the “Crossroads of America,” a moniker that still sticks today.

 As one of the Midwest’s most significant cities, Indianapolis routinely attracts national and international attention with the world’s largest single-day sporting event, the Indianapolis 500; the popular Indianapolis Colts; its growing food and restaurant scene; its world-renowned Children’s Museum; and the country’s first Black Expo.

 Truly a city of multiple dimensions, Indianapolis continues to lead with its high-tech industries and prominent corporations while remaining linked to its legacy of dedication and perseverance.

-Visit the Indiana Historical Society maintains the nation’s premier research library and archives on the history of Indiana and the Old Northwest.
+The Indiana Historical Society maintains the nation’s premier research library and archives on the history of Indiana and the Old Northwest.
 Since its inception in 1830, it has worked to collect, preserve, interpret and share information about the unique heritage of the Hoosier state.

 Next article: Indianapolis Culture & Arts